Structured Stochastic Gradient MCMC: Introduction

 \section{Introduction}

 \normalem

 There has been much recent interest in deep Bayesian neural networks (BNN) due to their reliable confidence estimates and generalization properties \citep{wilson2020bayesian, jospin2020hands,cardelli2019statistical}.
 BNNs rely on ensemble averages over model parameters typically obtained from Markov chain Monte Carlo (MCMC) algorithms, which contrasts to regular neural networks that depend on a single set of parameters.
-The sheer size of these models requires scalable MCMC approaches based on inexpensive stochastic gradients, of which stochastic gradient Markov chain Monte Carlo (SGMCMC) algorithms are the gold standard \citep{li2016preconditioned, welling2011bayesian, NIPS2013_309928d4}.
+The sheer size of these models requires scalable MCMC approaches based on inexpensive stochastic gradients, of which stochastic gradient Markov chain Monte Carlo (SGMCMC) algorithms are most widely used \citep{li2016preconditioned, welling2011bayesian, NIPS2013_309928d4}.
 These algorithms owe their scalability to approximating gradients via mini-batching.

 The main downside of using SGMCMC algorithms is their slow mixing rate in high dimensions.
 A less ambitious goal than sampling from the true high-dimensional posterior is to approximate the latter by a simpler, typically factorized distribution, as done in variational inference (VI)~\citep{blei2017variational,zhang2018advances}.
 However, classical VI methods make strong parametric assumptions on the posterior, such as modeling it using product of univariate Gaussian distributions.
 These distributional assumptions are frequently over-simplistic in high-dimensional models, where the posterior can be highly multi-modal and possibly heavy-tailed.
 Another downside is that the variational approximation typically underestimates the posterior variance, leading to poorly calibrated uncertainties and overfitting \citep{ormerod2010explaining,giordano2015linear, zhang2018advances}.